Combatd/Hybrid_Cloud_Foundations/README.md

 There are four major components that we need to talk about: virtual switches, bridges, ports, and bonds.

 This virtual switch controls and directs communication between the existing physical network and virtual parts of the network, like virtual machines.
 A virtual network adapter allows VMs to connect to a network, and allows the VMs on a LAN to connect to a larger network as well.

+### Virtual Networking: Virtual Switches
+As we discussed earlier, virtual switches allow communication between virtual machines.
+More specifically, they intelligently direct communication on a network by checking data packets before sending them along to their destination.

+Using virtual switches simplifies the complexity that comes with configuring and managing a network.
+This is because virtual switches help reduce the number of switches that need to be managed after factoring in the size of the network, data packets, and architecture.
+Because they’re entirely software-based, it’s easier to roll out new functionality for virtual switches as compared to physical, hardware-based ones.

+Nutanix AHV uses Open vSwitch, or OVS, to manage the network across all nodes in the Nutanix cluster.
+OVS is an open source software switch implemented in the Linux kernel and designed to work in a multi-server virtualization environment.
+By default, OVS behaves like a layer-2 learning switch that maintains a MAC address table.
+The hypervisor host and VMs connect to virtual ports on the switch.

+OVS supports many popular switch features, including VLAN tagging, Link Aggregation Control Protocol (LACP), port mirroring, and quality of service (QoS), to name a few.
+Each AHV node maintains an OVS instance, and all OVS instances combine to form a single logical switch.
+Constructs called bridges manage the switch instances residing on the AHV hosts.

+Let's break down some of these virtual networking components that make up Nutanix AHV.